 Accelerometer and Gyroscope in the iPhone 6

-How the accelerometer and Gyroscope work in iPhone 6, which have mentioned in last two chapters.In the last charter, we already got that Gyroscope senses the rotation, whereas the another is used to test the accelerometer.And there are two pictures below showing the devices going to test what, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
-Here, we use the iPhone to simulate a multifunctional glow stick and setting the screen of the iPhone 6 is parallel with my body and faces forward. (拍一张照片这里，人拿手机的动作) There are two pictures below showing the x,y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.
+How the accelerometer and Gyroscope work in iPhone 6, which have mentioned in last two chapters.In the last charter, we already got that Gyroscope senses the rotation, whereas the another is used to test the accelerometer.And there are some pictures below showing the devices going to test what, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
+Here, we use the iPhone to simulate a multifunctional glow stick and setting the screen of the iPhone 6 is parallel with my body and faces forward.
+There are two pictures below showing the x,y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.

-https://www.nomtek.com/scanning-rooms-with-an-iphone/